 Melburnians are lucky because we have so many places to explore right on our doorstep.
 There’s the Great Ocean Road, Yarra Valley wine region, several mountain ranges, and the one that I visited most recently: the Mornington Peninsula.
 Ever since arriving in Melbourne last December, I’ve heard and read about how incredible the Mornington is.
 Then when Melbourne had a long weekend recently (for the football finals I should point out!), I jumped at the chance to finally explore all the peninsula has to offer!
 Being about an hour from the city, the Mornington Peninsula is a pretty perfect place to visit for a break from city life.
 It has so much going on and really combines all the best elements of other regions surrounding Melbourne!
 It has beautiful beaches and coastline, too many wineries and breweries to count, amazing hikes, incredible views, and restaurants that are a foodie’s dream.

 In order to visit the Mornington Peninsula, you can book a tour out of the city or take the train down to Frankston and buses from there.
 But definitely the best way to experience all that the peninsula has to offer is to hire a car for a couple days!
 My boyfriend and I reserved a cool sporty car from a new car sharing website called Car Next Door, and made the quick drive down to the peninsula!
 I’d definitely recommend using Car Next Door and you can check out their website here.
+Although I could’ve contacted the best bad credit no money down car dealerships near me.
 Once you’re there, there is also so much variety for accommodation depending on your budget.
 There are luxury resorts, backpacker hostels, charming little hotels, and Airbnbs.
 And no matter your travelling style, there will definitely be something on the peninsula for you!

 Once we arrived onto the peninsula, we grabbed a quick lunch in Mornington’s town centre and then made our way over to the nearby Mills Beach.
 It’s a really pretty beach with views of Melbourne off in the distance, boats sailing by, and orangey coloured cliffs.
 It’s also lined with lots of colourful painted beach houses, which reminded me of Brighton Beach in the city.
 Make sure to get a picture in front of the one painted like an Australian flag!